gianpierovignola/Software-Computing-project/02_Analysis_Results.md

 ## 6.ROC Curves

 One of the best ways to compare the efficiency of multivariate analysis methods is to look at the Receiver-Operating-Characteristic (ROC) curves.
 These represent the relationship between signal efficiency and background rejection.
-In an optimal situation one would like to reject all the Background maintaining the maximum signal efficiency.
+In an optimal situation one would like to reject all of the Background maintaining the maximum signal efficiency.
 The working point on a curved ROC is chosen according to the analysis needs.
 For example, in the trigger selection high signal efficency is required while for precision measurements a high reduction of the background is preferred. <br>
-As it is possible to see from the ROC curve (realized with the macro [efficiencies.cxx](https://github.com/gianpierovignola/project/blob/master/JSROOT/efficiencies.cxx)) the BDT and MLP methods have almost identical performances (more quantitative details in the file [std_output.txt](https://github.com/gianpierovignola/project/blob/master/Results/std_output.txt)).
-The Linear Cuts method, on the other hand, is totally unsuitable. it is almost comparable to a random assignment of the data type.(<b> click on the image to view in JSROOT </b>).
+As it is possible to see from the ROC curve (realized with the macro [efficiencies.cxx](https://github.com/gianpierovignola/project/blob/master/JSROOT/efficiencies.cxx)) the BDT and MLP methods have almost identical performances (for more quantitative details check in the file [std_output.txt](https://github.com/gianpierovignola/project/blob/master/Results/std_output.txt)).
+The Linear Cuts method, on the other hand, is totally unsuitable.
+It is almost comparable to a random assignment of the data type.(<b> click on the image to view in JSROOT </b>).
 <br><br>
 <a href="https://jsrootsoftwareandcomputing.000webhostapp.com/rootfile/ROC.html" target="_blank">
         <img src="img/ROC.png"  align="center" title="ROC" >
     </a>
 <br><br>
 ## 7.Graphical Representation of BDT and MLP
-Using the macros [network.cxx](https://github.com/gianpierovignola/project/blob/master/JSROOT/network.cxx) and [BDT.cxx](https://github.com/gianpierovignola/project/blob/master/JSROOT/BDT.cxx) it is possible to draw the structure of the realized Neural Network (with a graphic representation of the weights given to the variables and connection between neurons) and the realized BDTs (subsequently averaged with boosting). an example below:
+Using the macros [network.cxx](https://github.com/gianpierovignola/project/blob/master/JSROOT/network.cxx) and [BDT.cxx](https://github.com/gianpierovignola/project/blob/master/JSROOT/BDT.cxx) it is possible to draw the structure of the realized Neural Network (with a graphic representation of the weights given to the variables and connection between the neurons) and the realized BDTs (subsequently averaged with boosting).
+See an example below:
 <br><br>
 <img src="img/network.png" width="100%" align="center" title="MLP">
 <br><br>